Levridge-Tory/LevridgeIntegrationDocs/docs/ManagingSplits_SalesContracts_Prepayments.md

 ﻿# Managing Splits, Sales Contracts, and Prepayments

 ## Overview
-Within Levridge, when a sales order or invoice is created, the system automatically selects the sales contract according to the items and categories identified.
+Within Levridge, when a sales order or invoice is created, the system automatically selects the sales contract (known as sales agreements in F&O) according to the items and categories identified.
 It also selects a prepayment against it, eliminating the need to manually go in and figure out the process, creating fewer invoicing issues sent to growers.

 Target Audience: This functionality applies to individuals in Ag Retailers who manage splits, contracts, and prepayments on behalf of customers.

 ## Sales Orders
-Levridge syncs sales orders between CE and F&O. As sales orders are entered in CE and generated, the sales order is then created in F&O. The sales order in CE becomes read only once generated.
+Levridge syncs sales orders between CE and F&O. As sales orders are approved in CE, the sales order is then created in F&O. The sales order in CE becomes read only once approved.
 As sales orders are entered in F&O, it will be shared with CE.

 ### Sales order header
-When a sales order is created, the ordering customer is selected along with a customer operation and optionally a customer site.
-The customer site if selected, will be used to default the split group, else the split group will default from the customer operation.
+When a sales order is created, the ordering customer is selected and has the option to select customer operation and a customer site.
+The customer site if selected, will be used to default the split group.
+If no customer operation is selected, then the user must select it manually.
 Note that the split group may be updated within sales order entry as needed.
 The operation information will default to the sales order lines.

 A branch, line of business, growing season and sales period may also be entered as part of the sales order entry process.
-The sales period is required.
-If AR parameters use the sales period for pricing, the pricing on the sales order will be determined based on these dates.
+The sales period is not required.

 Branch and line of business may be used to filter or categorize sales orders for list pages and some reporting.
 Growing season entry on a sales order will help to determine volume pricing is used, else used as a filter for list pages and some reporting.

 ### Sales order line
-During sales order line entry, the operation will default, but may be updated by the user.
+During sales order line entry, the customer operation, customer site, and split group all default from the header and can be changed by the user.
+Only split group is required at this point.

 Levridge displays only the list pricing during sales order entry as specific customer pricing is determined at time of delivery applying the sales agreements.